AaronLeoCooper/simple-tasks-app/README.md

 ## Notes and ideas

+> I got on about some issues below about Jotai giving me some weird outputs.
+Guess what? it was human error all along as I used the wrong hook!
+I should have used `useAtomValue` instead of `useAtom`, that way it would have been `tasks` and not `[tasks, setTasks]`.
+I'm really kicking myself now!!

 These are some notes taken after building the app to its current state.

 - Fun little task to do in 50 (and a bit) minutes!
 A lot more preferable to spending hours on building an entire app that's completely throwaway.